pstumbaugh/PORTFOLIO-Web-Development-HTML5-CSS-Node.js-JavaScript-C-Cpp-Flutter-Dart-Rust-Assembly-Language/README.txt

-Included are projects I've worked on for classes and also projects I've made for friends.
+Included are projects I've worked on for class, and projects I've made for friends.

 Patrick Stumbaugh
 stumbaugh.patrick@gmail.com